wsl-miami/peer-review-rewards/zk-review-core/README.md

 PeerReviewGSNTest : Test file for PeerReviewGSN contract SoulBoundToken : Test file for SoulBoundToken contract ReviewRewardTokenTest : Test file for ReviewRewardToken contract

-# Semaphore Hardhat template

-This project demonstrates a basic Semaphore use case.
-It comes with a sample contract, a test for that contract and a sample task that deploys that contract.

 ## Usage